Smiling young plus-sized Hispanic woman with backpack, notebook, headphones

-Being a senior can be stressful, so here are some tips for juniors before they embark on their last year of high school.
+Being a senior can be stressful between academics and the college search.
+Here are some tips for juniors before you embark on the last year of high school.

 You’ve made it: the last year of high school is in sight.
 You can taste freedom and it tastes glorious.
 I remember that feeling as junior year came to an end.
 All the seniors seemed so relaxed those last few weeks and they all seemed so sure about where they were going.
 You can’t wait for that to be you.
 Well…sorry to ruin your fantasy, juniors, but senior year is a gauntlet.
 Those seniors were relaxing because they had survived the most stressful year of their lives so far.
 Now it’s your turn.
-As my own senior year comes to a close, here are some tips I wish someone told me this time last year.
+As a senior once myself, here are some tips I wish someone told me this time last year.

-Searching for and applying to colleges (and scholarships!) is going to essentially become your part-time job.
+Searching for and applying to colleges and scholarships is going to become your part-time job.
 You have to dedicate time to it, which might mean taking one less AP class or not joining 20 clubs.
 Don’t get me wrong, you should take challenging courses and do extracurriculars you enjoy.
 That said, don’t murder yourself with your commitments.
-Also, make time for one thing in your life that you truly love.
+Also, make time for one thing you truly love in your life.
 You’ll feel more stress this upcoming year than you ever have before, and you’ll need a way to unwind and calm yourself down or you will have a full-on breakdown.
 Trust me—I lost it a few times and almost all my friends did too.

 Narrow down your college list